middyjs/middy/docs/README.md

 ## TypeScript
 **TODO**

-## Best Practice and Common Patterns
+## Common Patterns and Best Practice
-Tips and trick to ensure you don't hit any performance or security issues.
+Tips and tricks to ensure you don't hit any performance or security issues.
 Did we miss something?
 Let us know.

 ### ENV variables
-Be sure to set `AWS_NODEJS_CONNECTION_REUSE_ENABLED=1` to allow AWS services to reuse their connections.
+Be sure to set `AWS_NODEJS_CONNECTION_REUSE_ENABLED=1` when connecting to AWS services.
+This allows you to reuse the first connection established.

 ### Adding internal values to context
 When all of your middlewares are done, and you need a value or two for your handler, this is how you get them: